Title: ATOD Specific Series

 Presenter: Mitchell Moore

 2) Alcohol Effects on the Brain & Body.
 Alcohol use and abuse affects the brain by changing blood flow patterns.
 Small doses of alcohol incite cerebral activation, while higher doses decrease brain activity by constricting blood flow.
 This workshop discusses the possible retrograde amnesia, anterograde amnesia, confabulation, and other effects on the brain resulting from excessive alcohol use.
+Upon completion of this training the participant will be able to:

 - Examine the effect of alcohol on the human brain